devsecops/defcon-workshop/README.md

 * The entire workshop is divided into 4 Sections.
 We will walk through the basics including the setting up of all the software and tools necessary to understand the concepts.

-* Finally, we will finish off the workshop with some advanced use cases and demonstrate how such usecases/workflows can be used to automate and scale security testing using Kubernetes and Google Cloud Platform.
+* Finally, we will finish off the workshop with some advanced use cases and demonstrate how they can be used to automate and scale security testing using Kubernetes and Google Cloud Platform.